Harnessing Big Data for Investor-Led ESG Standards to Improve Corporate Human Rights Practice

 A Rights CoLab Project

 This project engages with the Sustainability Accounting Standards Board (SASB) to develop and define a strengthened set of disclosure standards that investors can use to persuade companies to improve labor rights for both direct employees and supply chains.
-The project has two components: a data science project and a Civil Society Advisory Group (CSAG).
+The project has two components: a data science project and an advisory board of labor rights experts (‘Expert Group’).

-The CSAG, which launched in early May with a three-part online strategy session, will informing SASB’s Human Capital Management Project, over the next twelve months.
-CSAG’s activities include:
+The Expert Group, which launched in early May with a three-part online strategy session, will inform SASB’s Human Capital Management Project, over the next twelve months.
+The Expert Group’s activities include:

 • performing a gap analysis of existing SASB standards related to the human rights risks of modern slavery and associated labor risks;